Studies in patients with SMA show SPINRAZA

 Real-life practice.
 Real-life patients.

-Pivotal trial: CHERISH1,8
+Pivotal trial: CHERISH1,9

 The efficacy of SPINRAZA (12 mg) for later-onset SMA was demonstrated in CHERISH, a phase 3, sham-controlled pivotal trial.
-Study duration was 15 months and included 126 patients aged 2 to 9 years at screening.8
+Study duration was 15 months and included 126 patients aged 2 to 9 years at screening.

-• Primary endpoint: least-squares mean change from baseline in motor function as measured by HFMSE at 15 months
+• Primary endpoint: Least-squares mean change from baseline in motor function as measured by HFMSE at 15 months

-• Results: SPINRAZA: 3.9-point change; Untreated: -1.0-point change
+• Results: SPINRAZA: 3.9-point change; untreated: -1.0-point change

 • The most common side effects were fever, vomiting, headache, and back pain